 How To Retire Earlier On A High Income

 Even if you are earning $1 million a year, you must build a big net worth and track your finances.
-To do so, sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+To do so, sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.

 Run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 After you link all your accounts, use their Retirement Planning calculator.
 It pulls your real data to give you as pure an estimation of your financial future as possible.
 What you measure can be optimized.